hotrannam/hotrannam.github.io/_posts/2020-08-16-use-envoy-as-an-edge-proxy-on-kubernetes.markdown

       targetPort: 30000
 ```

-You will be noticed by `imagePullPolicy: Never` as I tell Kubernetes to use local Dockr images.
+You will be noticed by `imagePullPolicy: Never` as I tell Kubernetes to use local Docker images.
 You can get complete source code with instructions [here](https://github.com/hotrannam/k8s-dev).